 - Signature is unknown – marked with red.
 This means that the program was not able to check the signature’s validity at the moment.
 More information can be obtained from the signature details.

-- Signature is invalid – marked with red.
+- Signature is not valid – marked with red.
 This means that the digital signature has been declared invalid.

 You can read more about this topic from the RIA blog.